 Applications for in-year admissions should be submitted online to Norfolk County Council School Admissions Team.
-The school will consider rejecting applications on the grounds of challenging behaviour, which includes 'attendance behaviour'.
+The school will consider rejecting applications on the grounds of challenging behaviour, in line with local authority guidance.
 The school fully participates in the Fair Access Protocol for its local authority area.